MAMA VOICE, BRITTNY RAY CROWELL

 in this very place you call home

-Brittny Ray Crowell is a native of Texarkana, TX with a BA in English from Spelman College and an MA in English from Texas A&M-Texarkana.
-She recently was awarded the Inprint Donald Barthelme Prize in Poetry and her work has been published in The West Review and the anthology Black Lives Have Always Mattered.
-She is currently a PhD candidate in Creative Writing and Literature at the University of Houston.
+Brittny Ray Crowell is a poet and artist.
+A native of Texarkana, TX, she earned a BA in English from Spelman College and an MA in English from Texas A&M-Texarkana.
+Recently, she won the Donald Barthelme Prize in Poetry and the Lucy Terry Prince Prize, judged by Major Jackson.
+A Best of the Net nominee, her poems and art have been published or are forthcoming in Frontier, The West Review, Mount Island, Aunt Chloe, Glass Poetry, Cosmonauts Avenue, and the anthology Black Lives Have Always Mattered.
+Currently, she is a composition instructor and a PhD candidate in Creative Writing and Literature at the University of Houston.